statikfintechllc/Ascend-Institute/README.md

 ---

-*1st Demo-https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK, 2nd Install and Attempt to run Demo on YT tonight*
+> *1st Demo-https://youtube.com/shorts/73A2U3ellD0?si=rTdrdQauDu_hGAuK, 2nd Install and Attempt to run Demo on YT Soon*

+> *Scraper and data set gen to memory is operation, UI still a Pain, Finished GodCore in ~7-9 hours, back to GremlinGPT soon.*
 </div>

 ---